Check out the 2024 Summer Camp Guide to see everything planned at Girl Scouts of West Central Florida Summer Camp!

 Bells & Whistles, $60 + tax

-Add-on Packs for your Care Package (can also be purchased separately)
+Add-on Packs for your Care Package (can also be purchase separately)

 Daily Surprise Pack! $35 + tax

-Campers who are staying for a week of camp will receive a different item delivered daily beginning on Monday (half-week campers will get three items at once on their last day).
+Campers who are staying for a week of camp will receive a different item daily (half-week campers will get three items at once on their last day.
 Surprise items include something fun for the nighttime, something to capture memories, something to play with, something practical and something fun in the sun!